 As a trainee, I wanted to gain as much exposure as possible and TLT’s ambitious growth was very appealing.
 After attending open days and speaking to current trainees, it was clear that they were enjoying it and that I wouldn’t just be stuck doing endless photocopying or back office work.
 The partners were really approachable and genuinely interested in what I wanted to get out of my training contract.
 I liked that I’d be able to get out there and build client relationships, with good support.

 Sound like your kind of training contract?
-Head over to www.careers.tltsolicitors.com/trainees to find out more about life as a TLT trainee and apply for one of their open days or vacation schemes.
+Head over to our website to find out more about life as a TLT trainee and apply for open days or vacation schemes.

 - Talking vacation schemes and training contracts with White & Case